 Needless to say, after digesting the comment and deciding how I felt about the sentiments, I decided to feel badly for the individuals who would believe it.

-It is completely illogical, and it illustrates a lack of knowledge and a complete disregard for others.
+It is completely illogical, and it illustrates a lack of education and a complete disregard for others.

 If you happen to also be of that belief, I encourage you to take a closer look.
 Do some research (there is some great info here and here) and inform yourself.
 I think you’ll be surprised by the things you learn.

-And for goodness sake, and the sake of all my readers, Get Yourself Tested – else, you may also be accused of sleeping with as many people as possible in an attempt to spread your STD!
+And for goodness sake, and the sake of all my readers, get yourself tested – else, you may also be accused of sleeping with as many people as possible in an attempt to spread your STD too.

-The STD Project will not rest until it has challenged these misconceptions – one individual at a time if need be.
+The STD Project will not rest until it has challenged all misconceptions – one at a time, if need be.

 – – – –